RShankar/Intro-to-Microprocessors/MPLab X IDE/readme.md

-This is for the stand-alone IDE installation.
+This is for the stand-alone MPLAB X IDE installation.

 __IMPORTANT:__
 many users experience problems due to antivirus software during the installation.
-Please disable your antivirus during the installation or if you run in to a problem please uninstall and reinstall the IDE with your antivirus off.
+Please disable your antivirus before the installation or if you run in to a problem please uninstall and reinstall the IDE with your antivirus off as a first step to troubleshooting.

 Below is a video posted by Microchip on how to install their IDE.
 The information contained in the video is like the information in this document both are provided for your convenience.
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=T8tRqvkFZcw